-Another very important consequence of Einstein's theory of special relativity, even a theory of relativity that does not follow from classical mechanics, is that even when a body at rest contains energy.

-mechanics is the prediction that even when a body having mass is at rest, and hence has no kinetic energy, there still remains a fixed and constant quantity of energy within this body.
+Complex Simple Another very important consequence of Einstein's theory of relativity that does not follow from classical mechanics is the prediction that even when a body having mass is at rest, and hence has no kinetic energy, there still remains a fixed and constant quantity of energy within this body.
+According to the theory of special relativity, even a body at rest contains energy.